SC Senate approves medical marijuana bill, House up next

 COLUMBIA, S.C.
 (AP) — South Carolina senators Wednesday approved the use of medical marijuana in the state on a 28-15 vote that finished a Republican senator’s seven-year quest to pass the proposal, but the legislation still has some hurdles to pass to become law.

 The proposal had both bipartisan support and opposition in the Republican-dominated Senate.
 Seventeen Republicans voted for the bill and 10 opposed it.
-It faces one more routine vote before going to the House where it has never been taken up on the floor.
+It faces one more routine vote before going to the state House where it has never been taken up.

 Davis said his proposal would be one of the most conservative among the 37 states that have approved medical marijuana, including Mississippi, which signed a bill into law last week.